philipwhiuk/worldquest/README.md

 Goals for version 1.0 (Public Release)

+* Hunger, food
-* Hunger, food, armour and healing
+* Armour and healing
 * Smithing
 * A decent-size game world with rivers, bridges, forests and dungeons
 * Doors that require keys